 For other locations, please contact the teacher directly

-For other class times, please contact the teacher
+For other course times, please contact the teacher.

 During the confinment period due to coronavirus: Online lessons on request